 Do you wonder what an SSL certificate is?
-And why is it crucial to have the one?
+And why is it crucial to have one?
 Well, this is the most common question asked by the users when setting up domains.

 Security is one of the key elements with regards to web security and consequently, a major piece of it is scrambling the traffic which streams to and from sites.
-Big corporates like Google, Facebook, and Microsoft have been pushing SSL/TLS for better encryption, but still, it can be tricky and bit expensive to implement.
+Big corporates like Google, Facebook, and Microsoft have been pushing SSL/TLS for better encryption, but still, it can be tricky and a bit expensive to implement.

 In this article, we will be looking at all the essential things you should know about the Secure Sockets Layer (SSL) for wider security.
 Let us begin with basic terms.